gerhard-h/qmk_firmware/keyboards/bm40hsrgb/keymaps/autosymbol2/readme.md

 info some symbols are only available through dbl_tap: @ info TAPPING_TERM 140 is good for typing äöüß but most keys should have longer timeouts, fixed by using TAPPING_TERM per key

-info tap and single-hold for r i p j b t s d f g h  is not realized by tap dance, but in matrix_scan_user and process_record_user because of tap_dance array overflows d,f,t are now used for home row mods info some numbers 1234__7891 could also get a custom solution with different modifier handling info äüö behave similar to these numbers info DBL_TAP_HOLD is handled as SINGLE_TAP if modifiers are active SHIFT + r_hold > R instead of S(]) info DBL_TAP_HOLD is autocorreted to bb pp rr tt  instead of b+ p~ r] t) info AHK does aä > ä ... autocorrection
+info custom autosymbol funtionality info tap and single-hold for r i p j b s g h  is not realized by tap dance, but in matrix_scan_user and process_record_user because of tap_dance array overflow, with the removal of NumToFKey this is maybe not necessary anymore info TAP_HOLD is handled as SINGLE_TAP if modifiers are active e.g. SHIFT + r_hold > R instead of S(]) info DBL_TAP_HOLD is autocorreted to bb pp rr tt  instead of b+ p~ r] t) info AHK does aä > ä ... autocorrection